richardanaya/gbnf/README.md

 # GBNF-rs

 A library for working with llama.cpp GBNF files.
-This project is meant to help make it easier to constrain and guide GBNF driven AIs like [llama.cpp](https://github.com/ggerganov/llama.cpp).
+This project is meant to help make it easier to constrain and guide GBNF driven AIs like [llama.cpp](https://github.com/ggerganov/llama.cpp) using JSON schema https://json-schema.org/ ( a way to define the shape of JSON data ).

 * Data structures for representing GBNF
 * Rendering of a GBNF file from data structures